 VOD playback using VidAuth (Recommended)

-After an audio or video is uploaded, you can obtain its ID from the console (path: Media Library > Audio/Video) or using the SearchMedia server-side API.
+After an audio or video file is uploaded, you can obtain its ID in the ApsaraVideo VOD console by choosing Media Library > Audio/Video, or by calling the SearchMedia operation.

 We recommend that ApsaraVideo VOD users use this playback method.
-Compared with the VidSts method, the VidAuth method is more secure and easier to use.
+The PlayAuth method is more secure and easier to use than the STS method.
 For a detailed comparison, see Comparison between the credential-based method and the STS-based method.

 void onViewPlayerCreated(viewId) async {

-// Set the render view for the player.
+// Set the rendered view for the player.

 fAliplayer.setPlayerView(viewId);

-// Before you call generatePlayerConfig, you must call createVidPlayerConfigGenerator() and setPreviewTime().
+// Note: Before you call generatePlayerConfig, you must call createVidPlayerConfigGenerator() and setPreviewTime().

 FlutterAliplayer.createVidPlayerConfigGenerator();